-If you have, like I have, been working as a freelancer for half your career, you know that it is at the same time the best and worst job in the world.
-Being accountable to yourself can be really demanding, depending on how lenient you are with yourself.
+If you have, like I have been working as a freelancer for half your career, you know that it is at the same time the best and worst job in the world.
+Being accountable to yourself can be demanding, depending on how lenient you are with yourself.

 You may feel that as a freelancer you are destined to work alone forever – that need not be true.

-In fact, if you find someone whom you can work with well, and who can complement your own strengths and weaknesses, you may have a nice little enterprise on your hands.
+If you find someone whom you can work with well, and who can complement your strengths and weaknesses, you may have a nice little enterprise on your hands.

 A tiny bit of background: I am what you would call a marketing manager, meaning I come up with strategies and plans and campaigns and then execute them if need be.

 What I am not is a writer.
-I can write, obviously, don’t get me wrong, I can weave a story like any ol’ spider – but I can’t sell something with my writing.
+I can write don’t get me wrong, I can weave a story like any of’ spider – but I can’t sell something with my writing.

 Working with someone else so closely naturally meant we had to come up with our own rules, but here is what we learned early on about being productive as a twosome.

 Step one – you need to divide the work in a way that makes sense to both of you.
 That does not have to be based on what you do best at all times.
 On the contrary, if you do the same things over and over again, you may be stuck in a bit of a rut.

 If you step out of your comfort zone at times, you will, first of all, learn something new, and you will also challenge yourself and make work much more fun.

 Make sure you know at all times who is doing what.
 We had a sheet on the fridge detailing our daily tasks, and we also had a calendar on Google where we delegated everything (we still have it, since we are still working together at our own company).